One way to include your documentation without cluttering up the worksheet is to use comments.

 You can't use Insert > Date like you can in the Header/Footer.
 If you are not sure of the date, hover over the time in the Windows tray at the bottom right of your screen.
 The date will popup if it is not already showing.

-The Review tab has a Comments tab group for managing your comments.
-You can also right click on a cell with a comment to get a few of these commands.
+The Review ribbon tab has a Comments tab group for managing your comments.
+You can also right click on a cell with a comment to get some of these commands.

 click on cell G1.